etienne-bourganel/periodic_table/README.md

 This app is a part of a project for learning React.

+The deployed version is here: https://etienne-bourganel.github.io/periodic_table/

-The data used comes from https://github.com/Bowserinator/Periodic-Table-JSON
+The data comes from https://github.com/Bowserinator/Periodic-Table-JSON